- Written by Dr.Mehmet Demircioglu

 The better the diagnosis, the less likely you are to spend money out of panic.
 If the issue is mainly a thin looking result, the article about why some hair transplant results look thin may help you separate density, timing, and planning problems.

-A good follow-up conversation should first separate normal healing from ongoing native hair loss and from scalp disease that needs treatment.
-Once those possibilities are separated, the role of PRP or any add-on becomes much easier to judge.
+A good follow up conversation should first separate normal healing from ongoing native hair loss and from scalp disease that needs treatment.
+Once those possibilities are separated, the role of PRP or any extra treatment becomes much easier to judge.

 If a clinic cannot separate those questions, the patient may receive the same treatment suggestion for every concern.
 That is not careful medicine.
 It is a routine answer to a specific fear.

-How would I approach PRP and exosomes after a hair transplant?
+My approach to PRP and exosomes after surgery

 If your surgery was well planned and your recovery is normal, you may not need extra treatment to make the grafts grow.
 If your native hair is weak, your scalp needs support, or your surgeon has a clear reason, PRP may be considered as part of a larger plan.

-Do not use add-ons to compensate for poor surgical judgment.
+Do not use extras to compensate for poor surgical judgment.
 Choose the right plan, protect the donor area, follow aftercare, track growth fairly, and review concerns at the right time.